 - Exhaustion and fatigue from just trying to keep up

-How You as An Assistant Can Improve Organizational Skills in the Workplace
+How Assistants Can Improve Organizational Skills in the Workplace

 There’s some really good news.
-If you’re not someone who is inherently organized, it’s easy to learn how to develop those critical skills.
+If you’re not someone who is inherently organized, you can learn how to develop those critical skills.
 You’ll find using these skills on a daily basis will be transformative to your career.
 They will help you stand out and separate you from the pack.
 Here are seven key strategies that will show you how to improve organizational skills in the workplace:

 1. Time management